ultrabug/mkdocs-static-i18n/README.md

 ## Using a folder per language structure

+:warning: The **folder structure feature is not as mature as the suffix one** and should be used only for large and complex translation layouts.
+The folder structure is also very strict about your `docs_dir` layout so make sure you respect it properly.

 The `mkdocs-static-i18n` plugin can be configured to work with a **language per folder based structure** where you create a folder per language your want to support translations for.

 For example, the given folder structure: